LivePersonInc/developer-center/pages/documents/Rich Messaging/Quick Replies/Introduction_to_Quick_Replies.md

 ### What are Quick Replies

 Many conversations require asking questions with a limited number of possible responses.
-Quick Replies are a group of possible responses (**chips**) that temporarily appear as part of the conversation.
+Quick Replies are a group of **chips** (possible responses) that temporarily appear as part of the conversation.

-Once a consumer clicks on one of these chips, a pre-rendered message is sent to the conversation without the consumer having to type it out and the chips disappear.
+Once a consumer clicks on one of these chips, a pre-rendered message is sent to the conversation without the consumer having to type it out.
+The chips then disappear after having been clicked.
 This saves the consumer precious time and creates an easy way to enrich the consumer’s experience.

 ![Quick Replies](images/quick-replies.gif)

-One common use case for Quick Replies is when a bot is attempting to provide a direction for conversations using (eg. routing a consumer to a specific LiveEngage skill).
-Because these answers are pre-formatted, it enables a bot to continue the conversation freely and smoothly.
+One common use case for Quick Replies is when a bot is attempting to direct the conversation outcome (eg. routing a consumer to a specific LiveEngage skill).
+Because these chips (possible responses) are pre-formatted, it enables a bot to continue the conversation freely and smoothly.

-Quick Replies are different from Structured Content in that they are temporary in the conversation, not styled, and not content for promotion.
+Quick Replies are different from Structured Content in that they are temporary in the conversation and not intended for content for promotion.

 ### How to send Quick Replies to the Conversation

+Quick Replies are very similar in implementation to Structured Content.
+For this reason, see [How to Send Structured Content to the Conversation](structured-content-introduction-to-structured-content.html#How-to-Send-Structured-Content-to-the-Conversation) for more information.

+The primary difference between Structured Content and Quick Replies is that, for the agent widget implementation, you will use the `write` command instead of the `writeSC` command.

+#### Agent Widget Code Example

 ```javascript
 {